-REFUSED ENTRY / REFUSED BOARDING / REFUSED VISA – Avoca cannot be held responsible if any client is refused entry into any country or refused to board of any aircraft, or refused a visa following an application, for whatever reason including but not limited to incorrect visa/passport documents, security reasons, etc. Any expenses incurred or consequence of with regard to refused entry/refused boarding, refused visa will be borne solely by the Client.
+REFUSED ENTRY / REFUSED BOARDING / REFUSED VISA – Avoca cannot be held responsible if any client is refused entry into any country or refused boarding of any aircraft, or refused a visa following an application, for whatever reason including but not limited to incorrect visa/passport documents, security reasons etc. Any expenses incurred or consequence of with regard to refused entry/refused boarding, refused visa will be borne solely by the Client.

 10. HOTEL INFORMATION

 The imposition of tourism / hospitality / other levies by governments and tourism authorities to fund new tourism projects and upgrade existing infrastructure to enhance the visitor’s overall experience is a growing trend globally.
 Levies are based either on nightly room occupancy or per person per night and rates vary with hotel category and destination.
-Certain resorts and hotels may levy a nightly resort charge to all reservations that include access to all resort amenities such as internet access, fitness center, spa, golf driving range, etc. All such tourism levies / fees / charges are never included in the room rate and your package price as they are payable directly to the hotel / resort on the spot by the guest in local currency upon check out / in.
+Certain resorts and hotels may levy a nightly resort charge to all reservations that includes access to all resort amenities such as internet access, fitness centre, spa, golf driving range etc. All such tourism levies / fees / charges are never included in the room rate and your package price as they are payable directly to the hotel / resort on the spot by the guest in local currency upon check out / in.
 The Client may address any levy related queries directly with the hotel.